 All shops, restaurants, museums, zoos and amenities have reopened in Hungary.
-It’s still vital for everyone to maintain a distance of 1.5 metres and cover their faces in shops, on public transport and in taxis in Hungary.
+Masks are compulsory on public transport, in hospitals and in social institutions.

 You can travel safely in Hungary by car, by train and by bus due to the comprehensive health safety measures of the Hungarian Tourism Agency, the MOL Group, the Hungarian State Railways and the Volánbusz bus company.

 Visitors who experience symptoms of Covid-19 while in Hungary must report to a GP’s surgery in the place where they are living or staying or, if symptoms are severe, call the Hungarian National Ambulance Service (dial 112).

 Those who experience symptoms of Covid-19 while staying at a hotel in Hungary are kindly asked to inform the hotel’s receptionist, who will will help them with contacting medical services.